The need for a nonlocal expansion in general relativity: Acknowledgements

-{\bf Acknowledgments}\quad G.T. acknowledges support from Bolsa de produtividade CNPQ 305731/2023-8, Bolsa de pesquisa FAPESP 2023/06278-2.
-The authors are deeply grateful to Robert Brandenberger, Paul Chouha, Räsänen Syksy, and Federico Re for their insight and our fruitful discussions via correspondence.
-We are deeply thankful to Riccardo Sturani for his clear comments and the opportunity of presenting this work at the ICTP-SAIFR in Sao Paulo.
+M.G. acknowledges partial support by the Marsden Fund administered by the Royal Society of New Zealand, Te Apārangi under grant M1271.
+G.T. acknowledges support from Bolsa de produtividade CNPQ 305731/2023-8, Bolsa de pesquisa FAPESP 2023/06278-2.
+The authors are deeply grateful to Robert Brandenberger, Paul Chouha, Pierre Mourier, Syksy Räsänen, and Federico Re for their insight and our fruitful discussions via correspondence.
+We are deeply thankful to Riccardo Sturani for his clear comments and the opportunity to present this work at the ICTP-SAIFR in São Paulo.
 We sincerely thank Zachary Lane for his irreplaceable expertise in dealing with observational data.
-Finally, we thank Christopher Harvey-Hawes, Morag Hills, Emma Johnson, Shreyas Tiruvaskar, Michael Williams and David Wiltshire for useful discussions.
+The authors are thankful to Leonardo Giani for his insights on the analysis carried out for our home in the cosmos, Laniakea.
+We are grateful to Luca Ciotti for the meaningful discussions on the testable predictions of our framework.
+We thank Christopher Harvey-Hawes, Morag Hills, Emma Johnson, Shreyas Tiruvaskar, Michael Williams and David Wiltshire for useful discussions.